 Maker: Pierre Harache

-Pierre (Peter) Harache, Hugeunot maker, was born in France and came to England c.1680 to avoid persecution.
-Free of the Goldsmiths Company 1682.
+Many members of the Harache family of goldsmiths, being of the Huguenot faith, came to London from France during the period 1667-1681 to avoid persecution.
+The family was active in the production of fine silver plate for about a hundred years and was responsible for some of England’s most important silversmithing of the time.
+Pierre (Peter) Harache came to England in c.1680 and became free of the Goldsmiths Company in 1682.
+First mark (Sterling) in use in 1683.
+He took Simon Pantin as apprentice in 1686.
 Livery 1687.
-First mark (Sterling) in use in 1683.
-New Standard mark undated, probably 1697.
+New Standard mark as largeworker, undated, probably 1697.
 Died c.1700.
-Harache’s fine craftsmanship is evident in the many pieces currently held in British collections such as: Set of 4 candlesticks 1683 (Althorpe Abbey) Cut card porringer 1695 (Ashmolean Museum) Chocolate pot 1695 (formerly Noble collection) Toilet Set 1695 (Marquess of Exeter) Gold porringer and stand 1691 (Duke of Brunswick) Important ewer and dish 1697 (British Museum) Wine cistern of the Barber Surgeon’s Company Pair of pilgrim bottles 1699 (Eton College)
+Pierre Harache’s work is of the highest standard in both design and execution.
+He used cut card work and applied decoration as well as engraving.
+His fine craftsmanship is evident in the many pieces currently held in British collections such as: Set of 4 candlesticks 1683 (Althorpe Abbey) Cut card porringer 1695 (Ashmolean Museum) Chocolate pot 1695 (formerly Noble collection) Toilet Set 1695 (Marquess of Exeter) Gold porringer and stand 1691 (Duke of Brunswick) Important ewer and dish 1697 (British Museum) Wine cistern of the Barber Surgeon’s Company Pair of pilgrim bottles 1699 (Eton College)

 Customer satisfaction is our primary concern

 All silverware on our website is checked thoroughly prior to offering it for sale and every product listing contains a condition report and details of the silver hallmarks.